 Traders who are interested in trading stocks are divided into three categories:

-- Passive (reliability and stability), who prefer "blue chips".
+- Passive (for reliability and stability), who prefer "blue chips"

-- Active (the highest possible profit with moderate risks), who mostly prefer "blue chips", but do not ignore mid-caps and small-caps as well.
+- Active (for the highest possible profit with moderate risks), who mostly prefer "blue chips", but could also go for mid-caps and small-caps

-- Speculators (early income, short-term buying/selling), who choose the most liquid “blue chips”.
+- Speculators (for early income, short-term buying/selling), who choose the most liquid “blue chips”

-Being more reliable and liquid securities, “blue chips” may be considered ultimate instruments suitable for all traders who are interested in trading stocks regardless of their strategies.
-It’s important to understand that trading mid-caps and small-caps stocks requires traders to have advanced knowledge and impressive experience in trading on financial markets.
-Beginners are not recommended to add them to their portfolios, because injudicious actions may result in loss of some or all of your investments.
+Being more reliable and liquid securities, “blue chips” may be considered the ultimate instruments suitable for all traders who are interested in trading stocks regardless of their strategies.
+It’s important to understand that trading mid-cap and small-cap stocks requires traders to have advanced knowledge and impressive experience in trading on the financial markets.
+It is not recommended for beginners to add them to their portfolio, because injudicious actions may result in loss of some or all of their investments.